tasneem-ipraheem/netflow-stocks/README.md

 ### Dynamic class reloading
 To enable use ```-Pspring-loaded``` profile when starting application from maven.
 When running application from sources, IDE recompiled classes will be automatically re-loaded by auto-configured 'SpringLoaded'.

+#TODO
+ * add lookup to readme
+ * DoS and encode user query for DB/JS security